 - Degree of student's financial need.
 Preference is given when students are contributing to expenses themselves or face difficult financial circumstances.

-- Community Engagement Grants will not fund credit-bearing projects.
+- CEGs will not fund credit-bearing projects.

 - All recipients whose projects occur outside of the United States must adhere to the William & Mary International Travel Policy.
 In particular, please note that some international destinations require further approval from the Travel Warning committee before grant funding may be provided.
 Please be aware that conditions in countries on this warning list may change or escalate rapidly and based on these changing conditions, the safety of this trip may need to be reconsidered even after gaining approval.